Donegan-Harry/donegan.github.io/projects/percolation/hk.md

 |------|---|---|---|---|---|---|---|---|---|
 | A[i] | 1 | 9 | 4 | 9 | 6 | 6 | 7 | 8 | 9 |

 which produces the following chains 3->4->9 and 2->9 thus we have the set {2, 3, 4, 9}.
 Likewise we find that 5->6 and we have the set {5, 6} and the others are all sets of themselves.
 And the union operation?
 Well this is rather easy.
-Say we have two sets we want to combine with roots $p$ and $q$ we need only set $p=q$ or vice-versa.
+Say we have two sets we want to combine with roots $p$ and $q$ we need only set $A[p]=q$ or vice-versa.
 So for example if we wanted the union of {2, 3, 4, 9} and {5, 6} to get {2, 3, 4, 5, 6, 9} we need only set A[6]->9.